TheWistarInstitute/wi-hpc/apptainer/maxquant/README.md

 1. Create the `maxquant.def` file and use apptainer to build the container
 2. Use the `maxquant.sh` script to build the container and run the maxquant
+3. Update paths in all files to point to the correct paths

 ***NOTE***: You will need to update the file paths to your data in the `mqpar.xml` file as well as the number of ***threads*** you wish to use in the following lines.
 The `<numThreads>` MUST match the `cpus-per-task=` option in the `maxquant.sh` submission script.